 - New Town Hall: In the tower of the New Town Hall do not miss the glockenspiel chimes and that reenacts stories of Bavaria from the 16th century.

-- Old Town Hall: Inside of the old town hall is now a toy museum.
+- Old Town Hall and Mary Column: Inside of the old town hall is now a toy museum.
 Interestingly, the old town hall was destroyed in WWII and later rebuilt.
 This means the Old Town Hall is actually a newer building than the Old Town Hall!

 Visit the Munich Frauenkirche